 The ban comes from the EU TPD which banned all cigarettes and hand rolling tobacco that had a characteristic flavouring such as berries, strawberries etc. and become part of English law through the Tobaco and Related Product Regulations 2016.
 This new law effectively deferred the menthol ban until 20th of May 2020, making the ban inevitable.

 If it’s a EU ban on menthol cigarettes, will the UK be banning menthol cigarettes?

 The EU TPD ban and new law that will be in force throughout the European Union will also apply to the UK.
 This is regardless of our membership status and will stay in force for the foreseeable future.

-The EU are not the only ones banning menthol cigarettes, elsewhere in the world, many countries have already banned or are looking at banning flavoured cigarettes.
-A ban on flavoured cigarettes was reinstalled in Brazil back in 2018, and the United States are considering banning the ban as well.
+The EU are not the only ones banning menthol cigarettes.
+Elsewhere in the world, many countries have already banned or are looking at banning flavoured cigarettes.
+A ban on flavoured cigarettes was reinstalled in Brazil back in 2018, and the United States are considering implementing the ban as well.

 Why are they banning menthol flavoured tobacco?

-There is evidence that menthol cigarettes are seen as a ‘gate-way’ for young people to start the habit, it is also believed that it is easier to start smoking with menthol flavours as menthol relaxes the airways and masks the harshness of smoke.
+There is evidence that menthol cigarettes are seen as a ‘gate-way’ for young people to start the habit.
+It’s also believed that it’s easier to start smoking with menthol flavours as menthol relaxes the airways and masks the harshness of smoke.